UnifiedPush/android-embedded_fcm_distributor/embedded_fcm_distributor/Module.md

 # Module embedded_fcm_distributor

 Embed a FCM distributor as a fallback if user don't have another distributor.
-Uses Google proprietary blobs.
+It doesn't contain any Google proprietary blobs.

-This library requires Android 5.0 or higher.
+This library requires Android 4.1 or higher.

 ## Import the library